shieldgenerator7/AgranariTTRPG/Agranari TTRPG.md

 ## Unconscious

 The player can’t move or take any actions.
 They automatically fail Dodge checks and Strength checks.
-They don’t have to roll for Pain Tolerance.
+They don’t have to roll for Pain Tolerance or Constitution when they take damage.

 ## Grappled

 Grappled is not really a condition.
 The grappler has to be more or less actively trying to effect your movements for this to do anything.

+## Winced

+This happens when a player takes damage above their Pain Tolerance value.

+The player can’t take meaningful actions until they roll a Pain Tolerance value above the damage taken.
+Healing the wound also removes this condition.